 The network is a important factor of your IT infrastructure, it is at the centre of the flow routing to allow users to access services.
 It is therefore essential to monitor the network and measure its performance.
-That's what network monitoring is all about, and the answer proposed by ServiceNav.
+This is the challenge of network monitoring & supervision, and the answer proposed by ServiceNav.

 Supervising resources in the datacenter is essential, but it is not enough.
 Availability and system performance are key elements for user satisfaction.

 - Optimize your bandwidth by analyzing consumption and bottlenecks

 - Measuring the evolution of bandwidth over time to anticipate additional needs